 - Expressive Arts and Design

-The environment will be meaningfully set up to ensure that all areas of learning are covered both inside and outside.
-Language development is a big priority for us at Moorfield and our curriculum is tailored to support these needs.
+The environment is set up to ensure that all areas of learning are catered for both inside and outside.

 Our aim is to develop individuals who are creative, independent and who have a love of learning.

 In Key Stage 1 and 2, children follow a variety of subject areas from the National Curriculum.
 To view this document in its entirety please follow this link: